forschungsprojekte-II-ws2223/jupyterhub-gradeservice/README.md

 - Run `docker-compose up -d` and wait for the containers to be recreated.
 - Then the containers can be used again.

+### Manage JupyterHub dependencies

+External dependencies for the JupyterLab containers are managed through the [requirements.txt](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
+This way one can specify certain versions, upgrade versions or add additional libraries.

 ### Update Gradeservice dependencies

 1. Go to `./gradeservice` directory